Corporate bond: Bond types

 The coupon (i.e. interest payment) is usually taxable for the investor.
 It is tax deductible for the corporation paying it.
-For US dollar corporates, the coupon is almost always semiannual, while Euro denominated corporates pay coupon quarterly.
+For US dollar corporates, the coupon is almost always semiannual, while Eurodollar denominated corporates pay coupon quarterly.

 The coupon can be zero.
 In this case the bond, a zero-coupon bond, is sold at a discount (i.e. a $100 face value bond sold initially for $80).
 The investor benefits by paying $80, but collecting $100 at maturity.
 The $20 gain (ignoring the change in value of money over time) is in lieu of the regular coupon.
 However, this is rare for corporate bonds.

 Some corporate bonds have an embedded call option that allows the issuer to redeem the debt before its maturity date.
 These are called callable bonds.
 A less common feature is an embedded put option that allows investors to put the bond back to the issuer before its maturity date.
 These are called putable bonds.
 Both of these features are common to the high yield market.
 High grade bonds rarely have embedded options.
 A straight bond that is neither callable nor putable is called a bullet bond.

 Other bonds, known as convertible bonds, allow investors to convert the bond into equity.
 They can also be secured or unsecured, senior or subordinated, and issued out of different parts of the company's capital structure.